jayalloyd/jayalloyd/README.md

 - 🚀 Full Stack Developer passionate about building web applications
 - 👀 Interested in Full Stack Development
-- 🌱 Currently learning and deepening my expertise in DSA
+- 🌱  Currently deepening expertise in Data Structures & Algorithms and exploring advanced MERN stack concepts
 - 💞️ Open to collaborating on remote projects and exciting new ideas

 ---